John C. Montana: Apalachin's aftermath

-John Montana in a nicely attired suit was also picked up by New York State Police straddling a barbed-wire fence – the first time in his illustrious career he was ever publicly linked to the Mafia.
-For the first time in recent history, authorities could no longer deny the existence an organized Mafia across the nation.
-Known mob bosses were on front pages across the country after the Apalachin Conference was broken up – and powerful men like Montana were facing their harshest scrutiny ever.

 John Montana initially told the News that he had car trouble and stumbled upon a party.
 "I have nothing to hide, nothing to conceal.
 I can talk to the FBI, the tax people and anyone else in authority because I have not committed a crime."
 A month later, Montana was interrogated for two hours by a legislative investigation into the Mafia summit.
 Montana explained that he was driving from Buffalo to Pittson, PA, with his buddy Antonio Magaddino (the mob boss Stefano Magaddino's younger brother).
 The brakes on their new Cadillac began to fail near Utica so they went to their old friend Joe Barbara's house where they could get their car fixed.
 To their surprise, there was a big party at the Barbara household; John Montana said he didn't inquire about the party or join the festivities at all and instead just sat waiting patiently in a quiet room.

 Investigators then asked why the former councilman (claiming to be waiting innocently) went running through the woods when police came.
 Montana explained that someone yelled to run so he and Antonio followed through the door.
 Sergeant Croswell of the State Police told the investigators that Montana said he'd get the officer promoted if he was let go.

 Besides questioning his arrest at the Apalachin fiasco, investigators for the first time unveiled Montana's links to the Mafia in public.
 Two days before Apalachin, police asked why legendary Brooklyn mob boss Joe Profaci called Peter Montana, John's brother.
 Legislators explained Peter Montana was employed through Profaci's Olive Oil business.
 Montana was asked why calls were made from Van Dyke Taxi to Joe Profaci in Brooklyn and to Joe Falcone, Magaddino's mob captain over Central New York and Utica.